linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Mortgage-Backed Securities Analysis and Valuation/Valuing Mortgage-Backed and Asset-Backed Securities.md

 To calculate effective duration, the value of a security must be estimated when interest rates are shocked (that is, changed) up and down a given number of basis points.
 In terms of the Monte Carlo simulation model, the yield curve used is shocked up and down and the new curve is used to generate the values to be used in equation (5) to obtain effective duration.

 There are two important aspects of this process of generating the values when the rates are shocked that are critical to understand.
 First, the assumption is that the relationships assumed do not change when rates are shocked up and down.
 Specifically, (1) the interest rate volatility is assumed to be unchanged to derive the new interest rate paths for a given shock (that is, the new Table 1), as well as the other assumptions made to generate the new Table 2 from the newly constructed Table 1, and (2) the OAS is assumed to be constant.
-The constancy of the OAS comes into play because when discount ing the new cash flows (that is, the cash flows in the new Table 4), the current OAS that was computed is assumed to be the same and is added to the new rates in the new Table 1.
+The constancy of the OAS comes into play because when discounting the new cash flows (that is, the cash flows in the new Table 4), the current OAS that was computed is assumed to be the same and is added to the new rates in the new Table 1.

 # Convexity